eloone/mergejs/readme.md

   Simple command line shell script to merge and compress your javascript files in a single file.
 It uses the [Closure compiler of Google](http://closure-compiler.appspot.com/) to compress the javascript.

 ## Pitch
   When you develop in javascript, it's more convenient to write your code in several files to keep things clean and modular.
 Yet when you release your app to production, it's better to merge and minify those files together in a single file to reduce the http requests and optimize your page load time.
 This script allows you to do just that in a very simple way.
+It's perfect for a simple website.

   Here's how it works :